 But even though some research is promising, cardiologists like Joel Kahn, M.D., warn that this vitamin is not always a foolproof fix.
 "Generally we only need about 20 to 35 mg a day of niacin, but doses of up to 3,000 mg a day or more are used to control cholesterol," Dr. Kahn told mbg—and these high doses can be associated with issues like ulcers, muscle damage, and gout.

-In one animal study, use of a topical cream containing nicotinamide decreased the risk of UV-induced skin cancers in mice.
-And in humans, a recent analysis of two prospective cohort studies following men and women for up to 26 years found that higher dietary intake of vitamin B3 (from food and oral supplements) may offer protection against certain types of skin cancer.
+In one animal study10, use of a topical cream containing nicotinamide decreased the risk of UV-induced skin cancers in mice.
+And in humans, a recent analysis11 of two prospective cohort studies following men and women for up to 26 years found that higher dietary intake of vitamin B3 (from food and oral supplements) may offer protection against certain types of skin cancer.
 This is good news since it suggests that you can consume enough vitamin B3 from food to reap this benefit.
 Sunscreens containing nicotinamide (where it's usually listed as niacinamide) are already on the market and may offer further protection.

 Helps manage persistent acne

 Expanding on its skin-healing properties, both topical and oral nicotinamide may help treat acne as well—likely due to its anti-inflammatory properties.
-In a recent review, researchers found that six out of eight studies using topical nicotinamide led to a significant reduction in acne or at least performed as well as more mainstream acne creams.
+In a recent review13, researchers found that six out of eight studies using topical nicotinamide led to a significant reduction in acne or at least performed as well as more mainstream acne creams.
 And, two of the studies using an oral form of this vitamin led to a significant reduction in acne.
 Some researchers believe this form of vitamin B3 may be an effective way to treat severe acne without antibiotics.
 (Just remember, getting your diet and stress in check is super important for clear skin!)